 Rarely do people have no presence online.
 Do a quick search of your candidate’s name, and you will most likely find some of his or her online footprints.

-Despite social media and other online sites being a public area, some people have no regards on what they post.
+Despite social media and other online sites being a public area, some people have no regard on what they post.
 You can see the following characteristics that may turn you off:

 - Provocative or inappropriate photographs, videos or information